patternfly/patternfly-react/packages/react-core/src/components/Page/examples/Page.md

 To add additional components and information to a group, you may use the following properties:

 - To indicate that a breadcrumb should be in a group, use `isBreadcrumbGrouped`.
-- To indicate that tertiary navigation should be in a group, use `isTertiaryNavGrouped`.
+- To indicate that horizontal sub navigation should be in a group, use `isHorizontalSubnavGrouped`.
 - To specify additional group content, use `additionalGroupedContent`.

 ```ts file="./PageGroupSection.tsx"